ccoton/MFlow/README.md

 You can see from the quick example how easy it can be to setup some conditions and display the default validation messages in the correct culture for the user.

 The above resource files can also be extended.
-Creating a resource file called Custom.Message.fr-FR for example like so:
+Creating a resource file called Custom.Messages.fr-FR for example like so:

     <Messages>
       <EmailAddressShouldBeValid>La valeur entrée doit être une adresse e-mail</EmailAddressShouldBeValid>